minhnion/Landuse-Segementaition/README.md

 This repository is a research framework for advanced semantic segmentation of land use from satellite imagery.
 The project aims to implement, compare, and explore various deep learning architectures, starting from the classic U-Net to modern hybrid models involving Vision Transformers (ViT) and enhancement techniques like Super-Resolution.

-The primary dataset used for development is the [DeepGlobe Land Cover Classification Dataset](https://www.kaggle.com/datasets/balraj98/deepglobe-land-cover-classification-dataset).
+The primary dataset used for development is the [Global Land Cover Mapping - OpenEarthMap](https://www.kaggle.com/datasets/aletbm/global-land-cover-mapping-openearthmap).

 ### Core Goals